hashgraph/stablecoin-studio/README.md

 # Recommendations

-If you are using VSCode we recommend the use of the solidity extension from nomicFoundation, it will facilitate the use of hardhat.
+If you are using VSCode we recommend the use of the Solidity extension from nomicFoundation, it will facilitate the use of hardhat.
 [hardhat-vscode](https://github.com/NomicFoundation/hardhat-vscode)

-> This may not be compatible with others solidity extensions, such as this one. [vscode-solidity](https://github.com/juanfranblanco/vscode-solidity)
+> This may not be compatible with others Solidity extensions, such as this one. [vscode-solidity](https://github.com/juanfranblanco/vscode-solidity)

 # Deploying the stablecoin factories
 In order to be able to deploy any stablecoin, the `HederaTokenManager` and `StablecoinFactory` smart contracts must be deployed on the network.
 Whenever a new version of these contracts is needed or when the testnet is reset, new contracts must be deployed.
-Moreover, the address of the `StablecoinFactory` smart contract must be updated in the SDK, CLI and web modules as explained above.
+Moreover, the address of the `StablecoinFactory` smart contract must be updated in the SDK, CLI, and web modules as explained above.

 We provide default addresses for the factories that we have deployed for anyone to use that are updated whenever a new version is released.